Legally Binding Contract Between Two Parties

 The fact that a verbal contract is valid under North Carolina law does not necessarily mean that the courts will enforce it.
 The aggrieved party will need to have proof that a verbal contract was in place.
 This proof could take the form of witnesses, phone records, emails, or letters.
 If a contract was signed or verbally agreed to due to one party being put under pressure, it will not be binding in the state of North Carolina.

 If you need help with a legally binding contract between two parties, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with companies like Google, Stripe and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with companies like Google, Menlo Ventures and Airbnb.